 Perhaps the most commonly sought-after element of market research, the importance of great key insights cannot be overstated.
 They are the compelling notions that tie everything together, that explore all measured data, combining percentages and verbatims and themes to create a story that you could get lost in.
-The saying among bookworms is, “I couldn’t put it down,” and that’s the emotion one should aspire to deliver with key insights - an emotion so beyond what one could feel from page after page of charts and graphs.
+The saying among bookworms, “I couldn’t put it down,” - that’s the emotion one should aspire to deliver with key insights - an emotion so beyond what one could feel from page after page of charts and graphs.

 They explain why something is the way it is and how it came to be.